Ask the Experts: All Questions

 Last reviewed: February 16, 2022

-Asthma is a precaution for FluMist in people 5 years of age and older.
+Asthma is a precaution, not a contraindication, for FluMist (LAIV) in people 5 years of age and older.
 FluMist is contraindicated for children 2 through 4 years old who have had a diagnosis of asthma or whose parents or caregivers report that a health care provider has told them during the preceding 12 months that their child had wheezing or asthma or whose medical record indicates a wheezing episode has occurred during the preceding 12 months.

-An antiviral drug active against influenza virus may reduce the effectiveness of FluMist.
-ACIP has recommended different intervals between the last dose of an antiviral medication and FluMist administration, based upon the half-life of the antiviral medication.
-The new recommendations are as follows:
+An antiviral drug active against influenza virus may reduce the effectiveness of FluMist by interfering with the vaccine viruses’ ability to replicate in the upper airway in order to produce protective immunity.
+To prevent interference, ACIP has recommended different intervals between the last dose of an antiviral medication and FluMist administration, based upon the half-life of the antiviral medication.
+The recommendations are as follows:

-• Oseltamivir or zanamivir: wait at least 48 hours after last dose before administering FluMist
+• Oseltamivir or zanamivir: wait at least 48 hours after the last dose before administering FluMist

 • Peramivir: wait at least 5 days before administering FluMist